skrey/yellow-extensions/documentation/system.md

 ![Screenshot](picture_system.png?raw=true)

-The `config` folder contains all configuration files.
+The `config` folder contains configuration files.
 The `core` folder is for the Yellow software itself, its content changes only with a software update.
 The `plugins` folder is for Yellow plugins, with plugins it's possible to add new features.
 Most configuration happens in the `snippets` and `templates` folders, this is where the website layout and functionality is defined.

 Changes in system folders affect the entire website.